centiservice/mats3/docs/developing/A-DevelopingBasics.md

 The first part is done by making a reply destination that includes the nodename (e.g. hostname) of the node we're initiating from.
 The second is simply a matter of using Java primitives to wait and notify.
-I.e. setting up a map of "outstanding futures" with the key being a correlationId, and then employ the state object to keep this correlationId through the Mats Flow, so that when the Terminator gets the Reply it knows which future to complete.
+I.e. setting up a map of "outstanding futures" with the key being a correlationId, and then employ the state object to keep this correlationId through the Mats Flow, so that when the Terminator (on the same node) gets the Reply it knows which future to complete.

 All of that is neatly packaged up in a tool called the `MatsFuturizer`.
 It resides in the package 'mats-util', and is a fairly simple tool built on the Mats API.